CoreNetwork/Core/README.md

 Command | Permission | Description
 --- | --- | ---
-`/trapped`     | `core.trapped.trapped` | Teleport caller to nearby, but randomized safe location, where he can build.
+`/core trapped`     | `core.trapped.trapped` | Teleport caller to nearby, but randomized safe location, where he can build.